awsdocs/amazon-redshift-developer-guide/doc_source/r_ALTER_USER.md

 PASSWORD \{ '*password*' \| '*md5hash*' \| DISABLE \}
 Sets the user's password\.
 By default, users can change their own passwords, unless the password is disabled\.
 To disable a user's password, specify DISABLE\.
 When a user's password is disabled, the password is deleted from the system and the user can log on only using temporary AWS Identity and Access Management \(IAM\) user credentials\.
-For more information, see [Using IAM Authentication to Generate Database User Credentials](https://docs.aws.amazon.com/redshift/latest/mgmt/generating-user-credentials.html)\.
+For more information, see [Using IAM authentication to generate database user credentials](https://docs.aws.amazon.com/redshift/latest/mgmt/generating-user-credentials.html)\.
 Only a superuser can enable or disable passwords\.
 You can't disable a superuser's password\.
 To enable a password, run ALTER USER and specify a password\.
 You can specify the password in clear text or as an MD5 hash string\.
 For clear text, the password must meet the following constraints:
 + It must be 8 to 64 characters in length\.